 The law changed to give you and your partner rights and options during your relationship.
 It also gives you rights and options when your relationship breaks up or your partner dies.

-For example, if staying in the family home is in your children's best interests and it will keep them connected to the First Nation, the court may allow you to stay in the family home with them until the children are 19.
+For example, if staying in the family home is in your children's best interests and it will keep them connected to the First Nation, the court might allow you to stay in the family home with them until they're 19.

 - you live on a First Nation reserve,